xpressio/delicious2firefox/README.md

 ###  Motivation

-Wanting to migrate from delicious to Firefox' built-in bookmarks-management, I did not find working solution to export my bookmarks from the delicious.com website.
+Wanting to migrate from delicious to Firefox' built-in bookmarks-management, I did not find a working solution to export my bookmarks from the delicious.com website.

+Looking for solution I stumbled upon the `ybookmarks.sqlite` file, which is a local copy of your delicious bookmarks saved by the no longer maintained delicious Firefox add-on.

+Luckily Qiangning Hong had already developed [**RescueDelicious**](https://pypi.python.org/pypi/RescueDelicious) which offered a convenient way of extracting the data from the sqlite file.
+I modified his script to create a html-file that can be imported into Firefox (or any other browser supporting the Netscape bookmark file format).

 ## License